chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_ec2.rst

 This plugin should be installed using |rubygems|.

-.. note:: This plugin requires the ``knife windows`` plugin to be present on the same machine: https://github.com/opscode/knife-windows.
+.. note:: This plugin requires the ``knife windows`` plugin to be present on the same machine.

 This sub-command has the following syntax::